By Doug Atkinson, Lone Star Region

 The above with hydraulics.
 Two things about motion cockpits.
 They are more immersive and more pricey.
 Both, real quickly.
 Seeing is believing and only those with serious sim racing passion need apply.
 A small system attached to an existing cockpit can be a few thousand dollars.
 An extended system can be in the 25-30 thousand dollar price range.
 And like everything else, a lot of pricing in between the low and high end.

 A visit to Sim Racing Garage’s YouTube Channel will show you several reviews of variously priced motion cockpits.

-Feel free to contact me on our PCA Sim Racing Discord server or at PCA.org about any of the contents in this article.
+Feel free to contact me on our PCA Sim Racing Discord server or on PCA.org about any of the contents in this article.
 Let’s get you on (the) track!